 Next, you might have to burp your kitten.
 Place one hand underneath the kitten's stomach, and pat his back gently.
 If he doesn't burp, he might not need to burp.
 Afterward, your kitten has to be encouraged to defecate and urinate because newborns are unable to do this on their own.
 Take your roughened towel and wet it in the water.
 Gently rub your kitten underneath the tail.
 It may take a couple times of feeding before a kitten feels comfortable enough to eliminate wastes.

-How Often to Feed
+How Often to Feed Your Kittens

 In the beginning, your kitten will need a little more than one ounce of formula each day.
 This should be split evenly throughout the day, into about ten or eleven feedings.
 Thus, you should feed the kitten about every two hours.
 After each feeding, allow your kitten to go back to sleep.